felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/connect-hubrise.md

    - In the **Business location** dropdown, select the iKentoo business location to connect.
    - Click **Save**.

 9. You have now connected your EPOS to your HubRise location.
+Orders sent to HubRise are now flowing to iKentoo.

+---

+**Related FAQ**: <Link to="/docs/faqs/troubleshooting-failed-orders/">Why Are Some Orders Not Received Correctly on iKentoo?</Link>

+---